 To understand why snapdragons are wilting, it’s important to understand what wilting really is.
 When a plant wilts, it’s because of a lack turgor pressure within the plant’s cells.
 Plants need a certain amount of water within their cells to maintain their functions, much like animals; but unlike animals, they also use that water to help maintain their shape.

 When a plant is lacking water, either because there isn’t enough available due to a drought or because there’s a blockage in vascular tissue from a disease like Verticillium wilt, the plant will continue to try to respirate, which causes it to release water into the atmosphere.
 Since it can’t take the same amount of water back in as it just expelled, it eventually starts to dehydrate.
 After enough time, wilting becomes obvious.
 Some causes are pretty easy to fix, others are fairly insidious.

 If your snapdragons are wilting, there could be a number of reasons.
 Let’s go over some of the most common:

 Available water.
 When your plant can’t soak up enough water from the environment, it will start to show.
 Wilting is the first sign of a lack of water in plant cells, due to a lack of turgor.
-Water snapdragons in beds deeply when the top two inches of the soil are dry, snapdragons in pots should be watered daily during hot weather.
+Water snapdragons in beds deeply when the top 2 inches (5 cm.) of the soil are dry, snapdragons in pots should be watered daily during hot weather.